seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 In such a night
 Did young Lorenzo swear he loved her well,
 Stealing her soul with many vows of faith
-And ne’er a true one.
+And ne'er a true one.

 **LORENZO**
 In such a night